Oireachtas (Irish dance): North America

-In North America, Oireachtais are qualifying events for the World Championships.
+In North America, Oireachtas are qualifying events for the World Championships.
 Each dancer must compete in the Oireachtas of his or her geographical region.
 There are seven competition regions in North America: New England, Eastern (Mid-Atlantic), Mid-America (Midwest), Southern, Western United States, Eastern Canada, and Western Canada.
 These regions are overseen by the Irish Dance Teachers' Association of North America (IDTANA), which is under the auspices of An Coimisiún le Rinci Gaelacha (CLRG), the (international) Irish dance commission.
 Each region has its own officers, who contribute to organizing the Oireachtas.
 Usually each region's Oireachtas moves annually to different cities around the region, and area schools will serve as "hosts."
 Teachers and parent volunteers from host schools will typically set up and tear down stages, register dancers and man the stages, run the tabulation and results rooms, and do other various tasks to keep the competition running smoothly.
 Depending on the size of the region, Oireachtas events may last one to four days.
 The competitions are usually held in November or December (often during American Thanksgiving Weekend for U.S.A/Mexico regions), and qualify dancers for the Oireachtas Rince na Cruinne of the following year (usually held during Holy Week).